iRon7/Create-Batch/README.md

 # Create-Batch
-Puts pipeline items into batches
+Puts pipeline items into one or more batches
 ## [Syntax](#syntax)
 ```PowerShell
 Create-Batch